ARez2/LootLocker-Godot-SDK/documentation/setup/setup.md

 ("_LootLocker-Godot-SDK_" is the Godot project, to replace with the actual name of your project if it's not the SDK project itself)

-* Put the password you want to use to protect your _LootLocker_'s keys in clear text (the password) `example: thisISmySECRETpassword`
+* Put the password you want to use to protect your _LootLocker_'s keys in clear text (the password)

+	`example: thisISmySECRETpassword`

 **no space**, **no tab**, **no line return**, **no anything** except the password alone, all characters there will be considered as the password.

+* Open the scene "_sdk_init-save_", click on script icon of the lonely node named "_test-SDKinit_" **replace all keys** values by your own as well as game version.

+Note: in the current release (early alpha) of the SDK, I do not use server and domain keys yet.

+* Run the scene, result of _save_sdk_data_ function should be **0** and nothing more printed in output.

+* Just to check everything's fine, you can run the "_sdk_init-load_" scene which will print keys values you've entered previsouly.
+If it doesn't work, there is an issue somewhere which needed to be fixed before moving forward.